santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 <br/>

-**Move:** the target is moved up to 10ft. in the direction of your choosing unto an unnocupied space.
-If the target is an object you may pull it to your hand or ally occupied space.
+**Move:** the target is moved up to 10ft in the direction of your choosing unto an unnocupied space.
+If the target is an object you may move it to your hand or ally occupied space as long as it is within the 10ft of reach.

 If an unwilling creature were to fall into a pit by the effect of this spell, it must make a strength saving throw against your spell DC, on a fail they fall, on a success they hold onto the edge and become prone.
 They may use half their movement to stand up.

 **Hold**: if unwilling the target must make a strength saving throw against your spell DC, on a fail their speed becomes 0 and can’t benefit from any bonus to their speed, until the begining of your next turn.

-You can swing holding the vine with this effect.
+If the target is an object you can wrap the vine around it.

 <br/>

 The vines can twist around corners but you must be able to see the target.
 They can pass trough a hole an inch in diameter and can root themselves to the ground and walls, as long as the DM allows it to stick to those surfaces.
+After the casting is done, you will always hold one end of the vine.

 If the vine would need to make an strength/athletics check add your spell attack bonus to the roll.

-The vines can be used as improvised common rope
+The vine has the same properties as hempen rope, and it's lenght is the range of the spell.

 <br/>